-Figure 4.1: Debug output for AXI write transactions

-The waveforms in Figure 4.1 show the Master writing 0xFFFFFFFF @ BASE_ADDR (0x0) then 0x00000001 @ BASE_ADDR (0x0), and finally 0x0000000a @ BASE_ADDR+4 (0x4).
-Note how the signals are prefixed with “M00_AXI” (Master AXI) instead of “S00_AXI” (Slave AXI), this occurs due to the fact that when debugging the AXI bus, one end if connected to the Master and the other end to the Slave.
+The waveforms in Figure 4-1 show the Master writing 0xFFFFFFFF @ BASE_ADDR (0x0) then 0x00000001 @ BASE_ADDR (0x0), and finally 0x0000000a @ BASE_ADDR+4 (0x4).
+Note that the signals are prefixed with “M00_AXI” (Master AXI) instead of “S00_AXI” (Slave AXI).
+This is because the net was assigned a label by arbitrarily choosing the name of just one of the ports that it connects (in this case, the Master AXI port).

-How AXI writes are initiated by the Master (numbers refer to the labelled signals between clock cycles 10-12):
+The AXI writes are initiated by the Master as follows, where the numbers refer to the labelled signals between clock cycles 10-12:

-Master* sets up WDATA (with 0xFFFFFFFF) and asserts WVALID (write data is valid)
+The Master* sets up WDATA (with 0xFFFFFFFF) and asserts WVALID (write data is valid)

-Master* sets up AWADDR (with 0x0) and asserts AWVALID (Master asserting that it has placed the valid address on the address bus)
+The Master* sets up AWADDR (with 0x0) and asserts AWVALID (address valid)

-*Master – strictly speaking it is the AXI interconnect which acts as the Master for this Slave AXI component, note the PS.
+*Master – strictly speaking it is the AXI interconnect which acts as the Master for this Slave AXI component, not the PS.

-The Slave then responds as follows (numbers refer to the labelled signals between clock cycles 13-15):
+The Slave then responds as follows, where the numbers refer to the labelled signals between clock cycles 13-15:

-Asserts AWREADY (write address can be accepted by the Slave, determined by WVALID && AWVALID)
+The Slave asserts AWREADY (write address can be accepted by the Slave, determined by WVALID && AWVALID)

-Asserts WREADY (write data can be accepted by the Slave, determined by WVALID && AWVALID), at this point the WADDR address is also latched (stored address so the Master may perform some other operation, yet Slave knows which address the data relates to)
+The Slave asserts WREADY (write data can be accepted by the Slave, determined by WVALID && AWVALID), at this point, AWADDR is also latched to free the bus for another operation.

 Once WVALID & AWVALID & AWREADY & WREADY are all asserted